 O’Callaghan-Pat Tillman Memorial Bridge is another monumental engineering feat. – they built it from both sides and met in the middle with only a 9.5 mm correction needed.
 The new bridge spans 1,900 feet across Black Canyon and 900 feet above the Colorado River.

-The waters of the lake are chilly 60 degrees, but that does not seem to chase the swimmers away at Boulder Beach.
+The waters of the lake are chilly, 60 degrees, but that does not seem to chase the swimmers away at Boulder Beach.
 This area is popular with day travelers and campers.
 They waive the entrance fee if you have the “America the Beautiful pass.”
-The Boulder Beach Campground has nearly 150 large paved tent/RV sites.
-Each site has a fire pit/grill and table.
+The Boulder Beach Campground has nearly 150 large, paved tent/RV sites.
+Each site has a fire pit/grill and a table.
 Potable water spigots and restrooms are throughout the campground.
-Group camping is also available for reservation only.
+Group camping is also available by reservation only.
 The Lake Mead RV Village is next to the campground and includes RV sites with full hookups and 24-hour shower and laundry facilities.

 6. Boating on Lake Mead

-Note: Feeding the Carp seems to be a popular tourist attraction at the marina.
-Carp seems to swarm in large numbers for either bread or popcorn.
-We don’t condone feeding wildlife.
-However, the carp population has eaten much of the grass in the lake.
-The ecosystem is out of balance.
+Note: Feeding the carp at the marina seems to be a popular tourist activity, as the fish swarm in large numbers for bread or popcorn.
+While it may look fun, we don’t condone feeding wildlife.
+Interestingly, the carp population has already impacted the lake’s ecosystem, having eaten much of the grass and contributing to an imbalance in the local environment.
+It’s a good reminder that even small actions can affect nature in big ways.

 7. Thrilling Kayaking on Lake Mead

-We recommend you to wear a bathing suit and fishing shirt.
-Also remember, sunscreen, hat, sunglasses, water shoes and a dry bag for camera, valuables and a change of clothes.
-This tour is first-come, first-serve as the National Park Service only issues a few permits on certain dates.
+We recommend wearing a bathing suit and fishing shirt.
+Also remember sunscreen, a hat, sunglasses, water shoes, and a dry bag for your camera, valuables, and a change of clothes.
+This tour is first-come, first-served, as the National Park Service only issues a few permits on certain dates.

 There are nine wilderness areas within the Lake Mead NRA.
 You can park for free and walk 4.5 miles to the Hoover Dam, passing through five tunnels that were carved through the mountains to help build the dam.